rancher-sandbox/docs.rancherdesktop.io/versioned_docs/version-latest/how-to-guides/using-testcontainers.md

 If the variable is empty, run `rdctl info --field ip-address` to confirm Rancher Desktop is running and returning an IP address.

+On Windows, `TESTCONTAINERS_HOST_OVERRIDE` should **not** be set.
+Container ports are accessible on `localhost` by default.

 ### "Can not connect to Ryuk"

-The Ryuk helper container needs to reach the Docker socket inside the VM.
+On macOS and Linux, the Ryuk helper container needs to reach the Docker socket inside the VM.
 Verify that `TESTCONTAINERS_DOCKER_SOCKET_OVERRIDE` is set to `/var/run/docker.sock`.